|Julian's Rose Garden|

 - coarsely ground black pepper

-- Meanwhile, heat oil in a medium saucepan over medium heat.
+- Sauce: Heat oil in a medium saucepan over medium heat.
 Cook and stir the onions in oil for 5 minutes.
 Stir in water, tomato paste, vinegar, brown sugar, honey, and Worcestershire sauce.
-Season with 2 teaspoons salt, 1/4 teaspoon black pepper, liquid smoke, whiskey, garlic powder, paprika, onion powder, dark molasses, and 1/2 tablespoon ground chile pepper.
+Season with 2 teaspoons salt, 1/4 teaspoon black pepper, liquid smoke, whiskey, garlic powder, paprika, onion powder, dark molasses, and 1/2 tablespoon ground chili pepper.
 Bring mixture to a boil, then reduce heat.
 Simmer for 1 1/4 hours, uncovered, or until sauce thickens.
 Remove from heat, and set sauce aside.